-It seems the resolve leads to ambiguous path where righteousness lay betwixt self and state, where the state sanctions law for obedience and justification and any who desire to be in the right must follow such protocol; the individual who inaugurates a god-state surrogacy as the foundation of ‘true’ moral law, social order, ethics, and authority is an advocate of Statism (contrary to anarchism).
+It seems the modern resolve simply treads an ambiguous path where righteousness lay betwixt self and state, where the state sanctions law for obedience and justification and any who desire to be in the right must follow such protocol; the individual who inaugurates a god-state surrogacy as the foundation of ‘true’ moral law, social order, ethics, and authority is an advocate of Statism (contrary to anarchism).
 In short, moral justification sources from obeying state law and the popular demand of “We the people” is the authoritative source for that law.
 By these standards, it is not a stretch to suggest that the undercurrent of being in the right is not only a judicial affair but also more poignantly a social concern – juxtaposing the self to the state: ‘do my beliefs align with what other people believe’.
 Although this may retain its moral exclusivity, it is far less subjective now isn’t it?
 People modify their belief linearly to the culture.
 In one sense this brings into view Tolstoy’s proposal for how that unconscious looping social system initiates and directly affects that communal ethos and the citizen’s conscience – in everyday living, sociality governs morality.